Hybrid

 Individual pods for one-on-one virtual meetings might prove more attractive.
 Integrated screen, small desktop and comfortable seat within an enclosed, or more likely, semi-enclosed space to avoid isolation would seem to be a suitable format.

 Pods in general will proliferate.
-PLN Group has historically seen offices place around one pod per twelve desks, but that number is now dropping below ten.
-As PLN Group’s Blair McKolskey points out, “…pods give enough privacy for task and concentration.
+PLN has historically seen offices place around one pod per twelve desks, but that number is now dropping below ten.
+As PLN’s Blair McKolskey points out, “…pods give enough privacy for task and concentration.
 They are also a powerful tool for those that wish for personal space in a non-confrontational way.”’

 Although less of a response to the hybrid office and more a growing trend towards work environments that help with wellness, resilience and reflect the biophilic design